-5. Changes to this procedure shall be announced three months in advance.
+5. Changes to chosen payment schedule shall be announced three months in advance.

-6. Payments will be used to pay the oldest debt due plus the accrued interest on arrears.
+6. Payments shall be applied to the oldest debt which is due plus the accrued interest on arrears.

 7. The timeliness of payments is determined by the date the payment is credited to the account of the seller.